mhavey/marklogic/uml2es/docs/profile.md

 	- unquoted string that is NOT in the form of the above - will treat like an IRI
 	- quoted string - string with outer quotes removed
 - xipany - A static or dynamic IRI, string, integer, or boolean used for semantics involving relationships between classes.
 Accepted forms:
-	- @sattribute(A) - The value of attribute A from the source class.
+	- $sattribute(A) - The value of attribute A from the source class.
-	- @tattribute(A) - The value of attribute A from the target class.
+	- $tattribute(A) - The value of attribute A from the target class.
-	- @xqy(xquery code) - The value resulting from execution of the code.
+	- $xqy(xquery code) - The value resulting from execution of the code.
-	- @sjs(server-side javascript code) - The value resulting from execution of the code.
+	- $sjs(server-side javascript code) - The value resulting from execution of the code.
-	- @iri - The IRI of the source instance
+	- $iri - The IRI of the source instance
-	- @iri(I) - A fixed IRI in fully-qualified or prefixed form
+	- $iri(I) - A fixed IRI in fully-qualified or prefixed form
 	- $value - The value of the relationship's attribute.
 	- unquoted string that converts to an integer - integer
 	- unquoted string that converts to a boolean - boolean